GolfRider/Good-Links/README.md

     http://blog.reactandbethankful.com/posts/2015/09/15/understanding-the-functional-revolution/

 ### Software Design
+    Architecture : How you partition your design space ?
+[This is the key..!!]
     Simplicity -- the design must be simple, both in implementation and interface.
                   It is more important for the implementation to be
                   simple than the interface.
 Simplicity is the most important consideration in a design.